COP29: Governments, industry must up action on methane – DW – 11/15/2024

 COP29: Governments, industry must up action on methaneNovember 15, 2024

-A global methane monitoring system has so far alerted governments and companies to over 1200 major plumes of the potent greenhouse gas but has only received responses detailing the cause of the emissions and action taken in 1% of cases, said a new UN report.
+A global methane monitoring system has so far alerted governments and companies to over 1,200 major plumes of the potent greenhouse gas.
+But it has only received responses detailing the cause of the emissions and action taken in 1% of cases, said a new UN report.

-Human activities cause around 60% of the methane released into the atmosphere.
+Human activities are responsible for around 60% of the methane released into the atmosphere.
 It can come from agriculture, including flatulent cows and manure fertilizer, decomposing waste in landfills and the fossil energy sector when oil and gas companies produce, transport and store the fuels.

 In the agency's 2024 Eye on Methane report, Dechen Tsering, acting director of UNEP's Climate Change Division, described slashing methane emissions as an "emergency brake" to slow global warming.

-Speaking in Baku, Azerbaijan today at a COP29 session to launch the Eye on Methane report, Inger Andersen, executive director of the UN Environment Programme, said that MARS technology is one of the "simplest and fastest actions we can take to slow global temperature rise."
+Speaking in Baku, Azerbaijan on Friday at the UN climate summit to launch the Eye on Methane report, Inger Andersen, executive director of the UN Environment Program, said that MARS technology is one of the "simplest and fastest actions we can take to slow global temperature rise."

 "It is easier than changing the energy infrastructure of a nation," she added of efforts to plug methane leaks.